 4. Remember these key things

-Phishing attacks are designed to fool us.
+Phishing attacks are designed to fool.
 But having your wits about you can deter you from falling for them.
 Always remember that a legitimate business:

-As the vacation rental industry becomes more mainstream, it’s likely phishing attacks will also begin to rise.
+As the vacation rental industry becomes more mainstream, phishing attacks will likely begin to rise.
 You can protect yourself and your business by always being vigilant and not giving any sensitive data away over the internet or phone, training your staff and never clicking on anything that doesn’t seem 100% legit.